defold/extension-qrcode/README.md

 For the supported set of QRCodes to decode, see the documentation for [Quirc decoded](https://github.com/dlbeer/quirc) The encoder supports the traditional QR code type.

+The QRCode extension itself should be supported on all platforms.
+However, the example app relies on getting images from the camera and that extension is currently only supports OSX, iOS and Android (and the Android support is very work-in-progress)

 # Example app

 Push the Scan button to start scanning for qrcodes.
 The camera starts running and the the app scans the